Collectives: calculation of the charge: income and accumulation units

 But funds which have only accumulation units will, of course, have no need to restate them as notional income units.

 Switches between income and accumulation units are not to be treated as surrenders under Paragraph 2 FA99/SCH19 but as a type of consolidation or subdivision of units.
-A charge to SDRT does not arise on a switch between these types of units; accordingly, these switches should not be included in I or S as defined in Paragraph 4(3).
+An SDRT charge does not arise on a switch between these types of units; accordingly, these switches should not be included in I or S as defined in Paragraph 4(3).

 See STSM101020 for the meaning of a unit trust.